Are you confused about what’s happening with the Cuba travel rules for Americans in 2019? If so, that is totally understandable!

 I Haven’t Booked Anything Yet, Can I Still Travel to Cuba?

 Yes, however, you should not wait.
 The Trump administration can further restrict Cuba travel at their will.
 It will remain this way until congress acts to lift the embargo.
 The best thing to do would be to book your trip to Cuba immediately.
+If you are concerned that Havana flights could be cancelled consider that the more people who book these flights, the greater the financial impact on the airlines should the Trump Administration cancel them.
+The pushback from the airlines may prohibit further restriction.

 Is My Tour with Cuban Adventures Still Legal?